khinthu01/Cooky/README.md

 11. The model was then deployed to a real-time endpoint using an Azure Container Instance

+# Accessing the Project
+The data cleaning and model comparisons mentioned in the section "Approach" can be seen in the recipe_extraction.ipynb.
+To use this notebook, you may have to install bs4, requests, pandas, numpy, and sklearn.
+You may upload this to Azure Notebooks for use on the cloud.

 # Requesting the Model
 You can access the deployed model through these steps: